civilKaos82/ruby-drill-argv-basics-challenge/README.md

 # Ruby Drill: Command Line Arguments

-##Learning Competencies
-* Use ARGV to take in user input from the command line
-* Properly reformat ARGV data to meet to program requirements

 ##Summary

  Any Ruby program you write is running inside another pieces of software: the Ruby interpreter.
 And that interpreter is itself running inside another piece of software: your operating system.
 These software layers "outside" your Ruby program are called **the environment** and there are many ways you can shuttle data between the environment and your program.